phpbb/chameleon/docs/css-architechture.md

 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and -engineered code, and unusual dependencies.

-The key isn’t to avoid all repetition, but to normalise and abstract meaningful repetition.
+The key isn’t to avoid all repetition, but to normalize and abstract meaningful repetition.
 If two things happen to share the same declarations coincidentally, then we needn’t DRY anything out; that repetition is purely circumstantial and cannot be shared or abstracted.
 For example: